-- Ajay Sabherwal (Chair) Mr. Sabherwal has served various issuers as chief financial officer for over 17 consecutive years, and is currently Chief Financial Officer of FTI Consulting, a leading global advisory firm based in Washington, DC.
+- Ajay Sabherwal (Chair) Mr. Sabherwal has served various issuers as chief financial officer for over 18 consecutive years, and is currently Chief Financial Officer of FTI Consulting, a leading global advisory firm based in Washington, DC.
 Mr. Sabherwal holds a bachelor's degree in Mechanical Engineering and a master's degree in Economics from the Birla Institute of Technology and Science (India), a top engineering and business school, and a Master of Business Administration (MBA) degree from the University of Manchester (UK). - Terence (Tad) Flynn Mr. Flynn is Managing Director, Financial Advisory Services, and head of Asset Management Services at Houlihan Lokey, a global investment bank based in Los Angeles, California with offices across the United States, Europe and the Asia-Pacific region.
-Mr. Flynn served on the Audit Committee at Full Circle Capital Company from August 2014 to November 2016.
-Before joining Houlihan Lokey in 2009, he had been a Managing Director with UBS for several years.
-Mr. Flynn holds a bachelor's degree in Economics from Harvard College.

-Rob Wonnacott - Mr. Wonnacott has served in various senior and executive level positions for more than two decades, including a Managing Director and Vice Chairman of Corporate and Investment Banking with National Bank Financial, Chief Financial Officer of Grizzly Oil Sands and Chief Executive Officer of Pendo Petroleum, and is currently a Partner and Director with Value Point Capital, a Western Canadian private equity investment group.
+Mr. Flynn has served as a director of Capula Management Ltd., the General Partner of Capula Investment Management (a London-based global fixed income specialist firm with approximately US\$16 billion in assets under management) since May 2017, and currently serves on its Internal Audit Advisory Group.
+He also served on the Audit Committee at Full Circle Capital Company from August 2014 to November 2016.
+Before joining Houlihan Lokey in 2009, Mr. Flynn had been a Managing Director with UBS for several years.
+Mr. Flynn holds a bachelor's degree in Economics from Harvard College. - Rob Wonnacott Mr. Wonnacott has served in various senior and executive level positions for more than two decades, including a Managing Director and Vice Chairman of Corporate and Investment Banking with National Bank Financial, Chief Financial Officer of Grizzly Oil Sands and Chief Executive Officer of Pendo Petroleum, and is currently a Partner and Director with Value Point Capital, a Western Canadian private equity investment group.
 He is a registered Professional Engineer with the Association of Professional Engineers and Geoscientists of Alberta (APEGA) and holds a bachelor's degree in Civil Engineering from Queen's University.
+Mr.

-Mr. Wonnacott also holds a Master of Business Administration (MBA) degree from the University of Western Ontario.
+Wonnacott also holds a Master of Business Administration (MBA) degree from the University of Western Ontario.